src-bin/substrate-docs/mgmt/writing-terraform-code.md

 **tl;dr: Write code in the `modules` subdirectories Substrate creates for each domain.
 Run Terraform from the `root-modules` subdirectories matching the domain, environment, quality, and AWS region you want or just use `substrate create-account`.**

 Suppose you're responsible for a service called _example_ that you run in _staging_ as _alpha_-quality and in _production_ as _beta_- and _gamma_-quality.
-You will create those environments and qualities interactively with `substrate bootstrap-network-account` and will then run the following commands to create all your service accounts:
+You will create those environments and qualities interactively with `substrate setup` and will then run the following commands to create all your service accounts:

 * `substrate create-account -domain example -environment staging -quality alpha`
 * `substrate create-account -domain example -environment production -quality beta`